Gurpartap-Singh-Dhoot/Udagram-Serverless-Project/README.md

 The starter code comes with a configured [Winston](https://github.com/winstonjs/winston) logger that creates [JSON formatted](https://stackify.com/what-is-structured-logging-and-why-developers-need-it/) log statements.
 You can use it to write log messages like this:

-# Grading the submission

-Once you have finished developing your application, please set `apiId` and Auth0 parameters in the `config.ts` file in the `client` folder.
-A reviewer would start the React development server to run the frontend that should be configured to interact with your serverless application.

-**IMPORTANT**

-*Please leave your application running until a submission is reviewed.
-If implemented correctly it will cost almost nothing when your application is idle.*

 # How to run the application

 ## Backend